datanav/docs/DTLReferenceGuide.rst

 Lets say that we have two datasets ``person`` and ``orders``, and that we want to transform the *persons* by joining in their *orders* and apply a few other transform functions.
-In this section you'll find a complete DTL document that takes entities from the ``person`` dataset, joins them with entities from the ``orders`` dataset and creates new entities from them.
+In this section you'll find a complete DTL transform that takes entities from the ``person`` dataset, joins them with entities from the ``orders`` dataset and creates new entities from them.